longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^

-The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of gold, Science, and luxury goods your nation is set at. :numref:`Tax Rates view button` shows an example of the :guilabel:`Tax Rates View` button.
+The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of gold, Science, and luxury goods your nation is set at. :numref:`Tax Rates View Button` shows an example of the :guilabel:`Tax Rates View` button.

-.. _Tax Rates view button:
+.. _Tax Rates View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-tax-rates.png
   :align: center
-  :alt: Freeciv21 Tax Rates View
+  :alt: Freeciv21 Tax Rates view
   :figclass: align-center

-  Tax Rates view button
+  Tax Rates View Button

-Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates` dialog as shown in :numref:`Tax Rates dialog` in the `Civilization Menu`_ section.
+Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates` dialog as shown in :numref:`Tax Rates Dialog` in the `Civilization Menu`_ section.

 National Status View
 ^^^^^^^^^^^^^^^^^^^^